preetkakkar/Magento_sync_attributes/README.md

 <strong>Automation & Efficiency: </strong> Reduces manual work by automating attribute management across stores. <br>

 This solution is ideal for businesses managing multiple Magento instances or migrating attributes while ensuring a structured and organized product setup.

+##This script has been tested and verified to work in Magento 2.3 and Magento 2.4.